CRM for small business: how to choose and set it up

 - Sales performance: Monitor team productivity with detailed statistics and identify areas needing improvement

-- Customer retention: Create targeted offers for at-risk customers and manage retention events; studies show that CRM systems can improve customer retention rates by up to 27%
+- Customer retention: Create targeted offers for at-risk customers and manage retention events

 Simple CRM applications deliver two key benefits: they maximise revenue from existing customers while streamlining new customer acquisition.
-Small businesses typically benefit from CRM when they have more than 50 active customers or struggle to track customer interactions manually.
+Businesses often benefit from CRM once manual tracking becomes inefficient, regardless of an exact customer-count threshold.

 Best CRM options for small businesses

-The 'best' CRM is the one that fits your business.
-Some are built for sales-heavy teams, while others focus on marketing automation or simple contact management.
+The best CRM is the one that fits your business.
 Instead of looking for a single best option, consider what you need most.

 How to choose a CRM application